Mt Albert Grammar School Mt Albert Grammar School

 Of the 16 credits, 4 must be from an externally assessed achievement standard sat in the term 3 prerequisite exams.

-AND Head of Department OR Head of Faculty approval.
+OR Head of Faculty approval.

 Please note that staffing constraints may limit the number of classes on offer.
 In this instance, other relevant criteria will be used for selection such as a ballot.